hareruya-maro/slack_cleaner/README.md

 ## How to use
 Set the following environment variables and execute.
+If proxy authentication is not required, please change it appropriately.

 * USER: User for proxy authentication
 * PASSWORD: Password for proxy authentication